kevinkace/mithril-observer/readme.md

 ## But why do this?

-**Some background on Mithril rendering:** By default Mithril will call a component's `view()` for every redraw, either when triggered by certain event handlers, or by calling m.redraw() directly.
+**Some background on Mithril rendering:** By default Mithril will call a component's `view()` for every redraw, either when triggered by certain event handlers, or by calling `m.redraw()` directly.
 The vdom output from the `view()` is then diffed against to the actual DOM and updates are done as necessary.
+[Read more about Mithril and auto-redraw](https://mithril.js.org/autoredraw.html)

 A component's `view()` should be dead simple, and computed values should be handled/cached outside of the `view()`.
 So when does it make sense to use this?
 TBH I'm not really sure...